Canada - Tunisia Relations

 Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organized Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
 Canada has also introduced the law on Freezing Assets of Corrupt Foreign Officials and the Freezing Assets of Corrupt Foreign Officials Act (Tunisia), which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.

 During the Tunisia 2020 conference that took place in November 2016, the Minister of International Development and La Francophonie publically announced a $20 million integrated support plan for Tunisia over a period of four year (2017-2021).
 The main pillars of this plan aim for: a) socio-economic reinforcement of vulnerable populations, notably women and girls in disadvantaged regions, through professional training, education and entrepreneurship; b) green and sustainable economic growth in order to create employment for youth and women; and c) inclusive and responsible governance in order to answer the needs of the most vulnerable populations, to reinforce the respect of human rights, and to promote women participation and representation in the Tunisian society.
+Since this announcement, additional support is provided to bilateral development assistance, averaging $ 5 million per year in the areas of women's economic empowerment and inclusive governance.

 Global Affairs Canada recommends anyone considering travel to Tunisia to check its travel advice and encourages travellers to register with Registration of Canadians Abroad service when outside of Canada.